-You will find using Lightroom much simpler if you organize your photos before you import them.
+Using Lightroom Classic is much easier if you organize your photos before you import them.

 My recommended folder structure is simple.
-Keep all your Raw files on an external hard drive in a master folder called Raw, in subfolders organised by year, month and subject matter.
+Keep all your Raw files on an external hard drive in a master folder called “Photos [Originals]” (or something similar), in subfolders organized by year, month and subject matter.

 The folder structure looks like this.

-Above: The Raw master folder.
+Above: The “Photos [Originals]” master folder.
 It contains a folder for each year.

 Above: Inside each of these folders there are 12 more folders, one for each month.